Eklipsorz/CAGMA/benchmark/DiskBound/readme.md

 # The toolkits

-It simulates disk-bound workload with some memory-bound task.
+It can generate disk-bound workload with some memory-bound task.
 (The number of disk-bound task is more than the number of memory-bound task)

 # Usage